What-If Analysis in Google Sheets Using Goal Seek

 What is Goal Seek?

-It is basically an algorithm that lets you feed the output you want to achieve and then gives you the value of a given input variable that will help provide the given output.
+Goal seek is a powerful data analysis utility provided by Google Sheets.
+It’s basically an algorithm that lets you feed the output you want to achieve and then gives you the value of a given input variable that will help provide the given output.

 The Goal Seek algorithm essentially performs a series of what-if calculations by gradually plugging in different input values until you get your required output.
+You can use these in a business plan template to show forecasting or annual goals.

 A Goal Seek algorithm consists of three components: